Spectral Energy Distributions of Disc-Embedded Accreting Protoplanets: SED Model

 \subsection{SEDs of circumplanetary discs (CPDs)}

+Figure \ref{fig:cpd_sed} shows SEDs for hybrid models in which the protoplanet accretes from a circumplanetary disc (CPD) surrounded by a CPS shell, for dust-to-gas ratios of $f_{\rm dust} = 10^{-3}$ (dashed curves) and $10^{-2}$ (black curves).
+Near-infrared emission originates from the planetary accretion shock, mid-infrared emission from the CPD, and far-infrared and longer wavelength radiation from the CPS shell.
+As $f_{\rm dust}$ increases, the CPS shell obscures and reprocesses more of the protoplanet's emission.

-Figure \ref{fig:cpd_sed} shows SEDs for protoplanets surrounded by circumplanetary discs.
-Our CPDs are largely self-luminous: most of the emission arises from the viscously heated CPD interior (dash-dotted curve), not from surface layers that reprocess radiation from the central planet (dashed curve).
-Figure \ref{fig:cpd_summary} diagnoses why.
-Our CPDs flare only weakly ($H_{\rm cpd}/r \propto h_{\rm cpd}/r \propto r^{1/20}$; Fig.~\ref{fig:cpd_summary}d), keeping the radiation grazing angle $\gamma_{\rm cpd}$ low (Fig.~\ref{fig:cpd_summary}e), and by extension the optical depth of the surface layers low (Fig.~\ref{fig:cpd_summary}b, dotted curve).
-If our CPD were perfectly flat (i.e. had a grazing angle $\gamma_{\rm cpd} = 0.4 r_{\rm shock}/r$), internal heating would exceed external irradiation by about an order of magnitude.\footnote{The scalings of effective temperature with radius are identical ($T_{\rm eff} \propto r^{-3/4}$) between a viscously heated disc accreting at some steady rate, and a perfectly flat disc passively reprocessing light from a central source powered by accretion at the same rate (e.g.~\citealt{shu_1992}).
+Most of the CPD emission comes from the viscously heated interior and not from the passively re-processing surface layer.
+Viscous dissipation dominates because our CPDs flare only weakly ($H_{\rm cpd}/r \propto h_{\rm cpd}/r \propto r^{1/20}$; Fig.~\ref{fig:cpd_summary}d), keeping the radiation grazing angle $\gamma_{\rm cpd}$ low (Fig.~\ref{fig:cpd_summary}e), and by extension the optical depth of the surface layers low (Fig.~\ref{fig:cpd_summary}b, dotted curve).\footnote{The scalings of effective temperature with radius are identical ($T_{\rm eff} \propto r^{-3/4}$) between a viscously heated disc accreting at some steady rate, and a perfectly flat disc passively reprocessing light from a central source powered by accretion at the same rate (e.g.~\citealt{shu_1992}).
 But the order-unity coefficients are such that the emitted fluxes ($\propto T_{\rm eff}^4$) of the former exceed those of the latter by about a factor of 10.}

-The CPD emission, which peaks in the mid-infrared (shifting in Fig.~\ref{fig:cpd_sed} from $\lambda \sim 10$-30 $\mu$m to $\sim$5-10 $\mu$m as the planet mass increases and CPD temperatures increase), is reprocessed into the far-infrared at $\lambda \sim 100 \, \mu$m by the surrounding CPS (Fig.~\ref{fig:cpd_sed} solid curve).
-In our model, higher planet masses have denser CPS envelopes which convert more of the emission from short wavelengths to long.
-For our $100 \, \Mearth$ model, the CPS is marginally optically thick to near-infrared light from the central accretion shock (Fig.~\ref{fig:cpd_summary}b, solid curve to the right), for our assumed $f_{\rm dust} = 10^{-2}$.
-Lowering $f_{\rm dust}$ by factors of 10--100 would render the CPS optically thinner and boost the emergent near-infrared power at the expense of the far-infrared power (while not much changing the emission from the underlying CPD which is robustly optically thick; Fig.~\ref{fig:cpd_summary}b, solid curve to the left).